 Minimum reserve requirements for variable annuity (VA) contracts and similar business, specified in VM-21, Requirements for Principle-Based Reserves for Variable Annuities, shall be those provided by VM-21.
 The minimum reserve requirements of VM-21 are considered PBR requirements for purposes of the Valuation Manual.

-Minimum reserve requirements for fixed annuity contracts issued prior to 1/1/2024 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
+Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2025 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
 31, 2017, including those fixed payout annuities emanating from host contracts issued on or after Jan.
 1, 2017, and on or before Dec.
 31, 2017.
-The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in Section 13 of VM-22, Statutory Maximum Valuation Interest Rates for Income Annuity Formulaic Reserves.
+The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in VM-V, Statutory Maximum Valuation Interest Rates for Formulaic Reserves.

-Minimum reserve requirements for fixed annuity contracts issued on 1/1/2024 and later are those requirements as found in Sections 1 through 12 of VM-22.The below principles may serve as key considerations for assessing whether VM-21 or VM-22 requirements apply:apply:
+Minimum reserve requirements for non-variable annuity contracts issued on 1/1/2025 and later are those requirements as found in VM-22, with the exception of Guaranteed Investment Contracts, Synthetic Guaranteed Investment Contracts, and other stable value contracts which shall follow the requirements found in VM-A and VM-C.

+The requirements in this section are still considered a part of PBR requirements and therefore are applicable to VM-G.